 Now you need the previously determined IDs in the fields Project ID and Issue type ID.
 Enter the IDs of the custom fields created in Jira under Host custom field ID and Service custom field ID.

 In order to be able to link directly to Checkmk in the generated issues, enter the URL of your Checkmk instance under Monitoring URL – for example, https://cmkserver/site.

 You can use the Priority ID option to define the priority with which the issues are created in Jira.

 The description that is generated in the Issues for host and service problems can be changed using the Summary for host notifications and the Summary for service notifications options.

 Optionally, you can check the Label box to define whether during the Jira issue generation you want to include Label with the transfer.

 With ‘OK’ notifications, if you wish to have a Resolution entered into the Issue, you can define this resolution via Activate resolution with following resolution transition ID.
 Jira has the following options:

 - 31 - 'Done'

-As a last option, you can optionally configure the timeout for connections with Jira via set optional timeout for connections to JIRA.
+set optional timeout for connections to JIRA.
+You can use set optional timeout for connections to JIRA to configure the timeout for connections to Jira.
 If you do not define anything here a default timeout of 10 seconds will be assumed.